wavesgroup/spectral-wave-models-review/slides/frontier.md

 * Source terms are computationally dense and expensive ($S_{ds}$ and $S_{nl}$ are in most cases non-local in spectral space)
-* Can be replaced with neural networks:
+* Can be emulated with neural networks (everything is a `matmul`!)
-    * Dense matrix multiplication (matmul) operations
-    * Highly optimized on modern hardware
-    * Potential for massive speedup
-* Language barrier challenge:
-    * Wave models written in Fortran
-    * ML frameworks primarily in Python
-    * neural-fortran bridges this gap
+* `matmul` is already universally portable on GPUs, so manual porting may not be needed.
 </section>